OFS/ofs.github.io/docs/hw/n6001/user_guides/ug_qs_ofs_n6001/ug_qs_ofs_n6001.md

 # Getting Started Guide: Open FPGA Stack for Intel<sup>&reg;</sup> Agilex FPGAs Targeting the Intel® FPGA SmartNIC N6000/1-PL

-Last updated: **March 20, 2024**
+Last updated: **July 16, 2024**

 ## 1.0 Introduction

-### 1.1 About This Document

-The purpose of this document is to help users get started in evaluating the 2024.1-1 version of the Open FPGA Stack (OFS) for the Intel Agilex FPGA targeting the Intel N6000/1-PL FPGA SmartNIC Platform.
+The purpose of this document is to help users get started in evaluating the 2024.2-1 version of the Open FPGA Stack (OFS) for the Intel Agilex FPGA targeting the Intel N6000/1-PL FPGA SmartNIC Platform.
 After reviewing the document a user shall be able to:

 - Set up their server environment according to the Best Known Configuration (BKC)
 - Build and install the OFS Linux Kernel drivers